edmundovaguilar/Particle-orientational-analysis/README.md

 ### MATLAB Script of Orientational Tracking

-The full example of the MATLAB code is available in this repository.
+The full example of the MATLAB code is available in this repository: [Orientational_traking.m](https://github.com/edmundovaguilar/Particle-orientational-analysis/blob/main/Orientational_Tracking.m).